Ingwie/OpenAVRc_Hw/Xany_Builds_by_Users/pierrotm777/2-16k_Nautic_Expert/README_NauticExpert.md

 # Graupner 2-16K Nautic Expert & X-Any

-This old Graupner multi switchs module connect command 16 on/off fonctions.
+This old Graupner multi switchs module connect can 16 on/off fonctions.

 For use this module whith Xany, you need: